What Type of Business Do You Have?

 - Recourse vs. Non-recourse: A recourse agreement holds the borrower personally liable for all of the debt, while with non-recourse funding, once the lender has seized any assets offered as collateral including the total amount of all paid invoices, the borrower does not have to cover the difference.

-- Factoring vs. Invoice Financing: Invoice financing allows the borrower to maintain control of their collections and deal with customers directly, which can be beneficial to companies who depend on maintaining strong client relationships.
-With invoice factoring, a company will send you part of the advance, and will take control of the collections process.
+- Factoring vs. Invoice Financing: Invoice financing allows the borrower to maintain control of their collections and deal with customers directly, which can be beneficial to companies that depend on maintaining strong client relationships.
+With invoice factoring, a company will send you part of the advance and will take control of the collections process.
 After the customer pays the invoice, the company sends you the rest of the funds, minus the fees.

 - Reassigning Invoices vs. Control of Invoices, how to let clients know: If you value your customer relationships but need to turn their invoices over to a factoring service, you may want to let them know first.
-Before turning their invoices over to a factoring company, you can use mail, telephone or email to contact them and give them another chance to repay what they owe you.
+Before turning their invoices over to a factoring company, you can use mail, telephone, or email to contact them and give them another chance to repay what they owe you.
 This way, they will not be taken by surprise when they are contacted by a third party.

 Invoice factoring and financing can offer a good alternative to traditional bank loans.
 If you’re a retailer, construction company, or other business in need of a steady cash flow, selling your unpaid invoices to tide you over through the revenue cycle can be a lower cost option than using a personal or business loan or line of credit.